hiddenasbestos/ImageTools/readme.md

                concatenated chunks.
 Tiles are split in row-major order.

   -shift R     Shift output to the right by R pixels.
-               Not supported by GB, NES or SEGA pixel formats.
+               Not supported by GB, NES or SMS pixel formats.
   -append      Append to the output file, rather than overwriting it.
   -2x          Double the width of the input image before exporting.
-               Not supported by GB, NES or SEGA pixel formats.
+               Not supported by GB, NES or SMS pixel formats.

   -H###        Add a header. ### is a string of codes as follows: